SebastiaoJeronimo/ft_printf/README.md

 # ft_printf
-my own implementation of the printf function
+my own implementation of the printf function in C from scratch